vansjyo/Order-Matching-Engine/README.md

 assumption for most assets traded in an exchange.
 Hence, I use the array data structure for the order book instead of a tree data structure.

 Anyone is free to contrbute to this project via either suggestions (high level or low level) or corrections.
 I would love to collaborate actually.
 I treat this as a fun learning project.
-I am currently looking for a job and working on this is keeping me busy and excited.